needlehaystack/needlestack/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Check if the bug or feature has already been submitted.
 The bug-fix
-or feature could already be in active development
+or feature could already be in active development.

 1.2 Create New Issue
 ~~~~~~~~~~~~~~~~~~~~